Marie Hélène sews the pretty Alix dress from Cha Coud in a "joly coupon" of 3m

 In April, Eugénie began collaborating with Charlotte, the creator of the Cha Coud brand.
-I was not familiar with the patterns of this brand and I really appreciated the feminine aesthetic of the offered designs, a touch retro, while clearly very comfortable.
-Everything I look for!
-And among all the offered designs, the Alix dress was a real favorite!
+I wasn’t familiar with the patterns from this brand and I really appreciated the feminine aesthetic of the designs offered, a bit retro, while clearly very comfortable.
+Exactly what I’m looking for!
+And among all the models offered, the Alix dress was a real favorite!

 Model

-Alix is a beautiful long dress fitted at the bodice, with a lovely fullness in the skirt.
-It is a very clever design because it looks like a wrap dress with a surplice neckline, while also featuring a slit (very high open) closed by a buttoned tab on the side of the skirt; which is not possible in classic wrap dresses.
+Alix is a beautiful long dress fitted at the bodice, with a lovely full skirt.
+It’s a very clever design because it looks like a wrap dress with a surplice neckline, while also featuring a slit (very high open) closed by a buttoned tab on the side of the skirt; something not possible in classic wrap dresses.

 Practical information for sewing the model

-Alix is offered from size 34 to 52 in printed or pdf format on our website or directly in store.
+Alix is available from size 34 to 52 in printed or PDF format on our website or directly in store.

 Seam allowances are included and drawn in the pattern.
-This is uncommon and a bit disconcerting at first but proves very practical if you need to grade precisely between several sizes.
-And last but not least: in pdf, the pages join edge to edge, no need to cut the print margins.
-Thank you Charlotte!
+This is uncommon and a bit confusing at first, but it’s really practical if you need to grade precisely between several sizes.
+And last but not least: in PDF, the pages join edge to edge, no need to cut the print margins.
+Thanks, Charlotte!

 The indicated difficulty is “intermediate.”
-I mostly agree with this as this dress involves some techniques to know.
-I detail them below, but that said, a motivated beginner can manage it, taking their time and doing tests.
+I mostly agree with this because this dress involves some techniques to know.
+I’ll detail them below, but that said, a motivated beginner can manage it by taking their time and doing tests.
 I always tell my workshop participants: “tests are life!”

-The pattern does not offer variations, but as the creator indicates, it can be made in many different fabrics, such as a cotton voile, a poplin, an eyelet embroidery or also in viscose or lyocell/tencel.
-Cotton satins will also go wonderfully with this model.
-Depending on the chosen fabrics, you will have truly different results.
-As I write these lines, I already imagine other models to make, notably in a lyocell denim from the shop that tempts me a lot!
+The pattern doesn’t offer variations, but as the creator indicates, it can be made in many different fabrics, such as cotton voile, a poplin, broderie anglaise, or in viscose or lyocell/tencel.
+Cotton satins will also work wonderfully with this model.
+Depending on the fabrics chosen, you’ll get very different results.
+As I write this, I’m already imagining other models to make, especially in a lyocell denim from the shop that really tempts me!

 In the seamstress’s basket